Thenlie/mdnman/lib/css/css_box_sizing/index.md

 - {{cssxref("fit-content")}} value
 - {{cssxref("fit-content_function", "fit-content()")}} function

+> [!NOTE]
-> **Note:** The CSS box sizing module introduces the `stretch` and `contain` keywords as sizing values that have not yet been implemented on the box sizing properties.
+> The CSS box sizing module introduces the `stretch` and `contain` keywords as sizing values that have not yet been implemented on the box sizing properties.

 ### Functions